roryeiffe/cobol-notes/week-1/day-3.md

                         - PS -> PS
                         - PO -> PDS
                         - LIB -> Library
+                - LIKE - pass in the name of another file, copies the attributes of that file
     2. System (mandatory)
         - OUTPUT:
             - SYSPRINT DD SYSOUT=*